jspenguin2017/uBlockProtector/notes/issue-reporter.md

    - We may use GeoJS and/or MaxMind to process your IP address
    - You can use a VPN, but make sure that the issue you are reporting can be reproduced while using your VPN
-   - The country (if not available, the ISP) that your IP address belongs to may be shared publicly
+   - The country (if not available, the continent and/or the ISP) that your IP address belongs to may be shared publicly
 2. User agent string of your browser
    - Do not try to mask or change it; if the maintainers are unable to reproduce the issue, your report will be ignored